smaboshe/flag-shop/README.md

 - Price (in Kwacha)
 - A link to an image of the flag

+Other things to consider:

+- Each country can only have one flag
+- Each country can only have one country code
+- Each image_url can only belong to one country

 ## Todo

 - [x] Validate the presence of `price`